andrew/ultimate-awesome/README.md

 - [awesome-NLP-Machine-Learning](https://github.com/tjunlp-lab/awesome-NLP-Machine-Learning) - A list of paper & code on machine learning techniques for NLP research, including RL/Self-supervised Learning/VAE/GAN/Meta learning.
 - [awesome-parametric-knowledge-in-llms](https://github.com/trae1oung/awesome-parametric-knowledge-in-llms) -  Must-read papers and blogs about parametric knowledge mechanism in LLMs.
 - [awesome-go-blogs](https://github.com/wangrenjun/awesome-go-blogs) - A curated list of Gopher Blogs.
-- [awesome-fastapi](https://github.com/wiseaidev/awesome-fastapi) - A collection of third-party tools to power your next FastAPI project.
 - [awesome-chatgpt-with-ai](https://github.com/xirong/awesome-chatgpt-with-ai) - Some materials collected during personal study of AI LLM such as ChatGPT, including a series of prompts with good performance on the internet. 个人学习 chatGPT 等 AI 大模型过程中收集的资料.
 - [awesome-malware-benign-datasets](https://github.com/0xh3xa/awesome-malware-benign-datasets) - 🪲 A list of malware and benign datasets for malware research.
 - [awesome-management](https://github.com/aalhour/awesome-management) - Awesome List of Engineering Team Management Knowledge.